jessitron/opentelemetry-demo/JESS.md

 I'd like to try:

-[] use Promise or setTimeout to make something async, and see if the ZoneContextManager works for it.
+[x] use Promise or setTimeout to make something async, and see if the ZoneContextManager works for it. (yes; see bananas)

-[] modify React (like in my node_modules) and see if I can get it to tack the context onto the state.
+[] modify React (like in my node_modules) and see if I can get it to tack the context onto the state. (so hard, plus then I have to get it to deploy with local node_modules)

-[] in the click instrumentation, if I add the span context to the event (in FrontendTracer.js) then can I pull that out in the onClick method and use it?
+[] in the click instrumentation, if I add the span context to the element (in FrontendTracer.js) then can I pull that out in the onClick method and use it? (yes; see CartDropdown.tsx)

 For this, I should get it running locally, but calling into services that run in k8s.
 If I set env vars as in the FE pod in k8s, this should be doable.
-That's the next thing to try.
+That's the next thing to try. <- this doesn't work because it wants to call into them with gRPC... that sounds hard.
+They aren't exposed.

 #### running locally